The CNS Researcher Award will be presented during the 2023 Annual Conference.

 - The candidate must have been educated as a CNS in a masters or doctoral program.

-- If selected, the candidate must agree to attend the NACNS annual conference, provide a photo suitable for inclusion in the conference program brochure, and be prepared to present a summary of their research work.
+- If selected, the candidate must agree to attend the NACNS annual conference and provide a photo suitable for inclusion in the conference program brochure.

 - History of research has impacted nursing practice, patient/family outcomes, and/or the healthcare system.